dashed-slug/wallets/docs/install.md

 54. Go to _Settings_ &rarr; _Bitcoin and Altcoin Wallets_ &rarr; _[Fiat currencies][settings-fiat]_.

 55. Enter your fixer.io API key and hit _Save Changes_.
-The plugin will start retrieving currency data and create fiat currency entries on the cron job.
-This will take several minutes.
+The plugin will soon load the fiat currency data.
+Select the currencies that you want to be created, and hit _Save Changes_ again.
+Now, the plugin will create fiat currency entries asynchronously, on the next cron task runs.
+This can take several minutes.
 If your website does not have any traffic, you will need to trigger the cron jobs manually.

 56. Go to _Wallets_.